-Nowadays, there are many VPNs available and each of them claims excellent service.
-Privacy and security are the two most important elements you need to check when choosing a VPN, but VPN speed is also very important.
+Nowadays, there are many VPNs available, and each of them claims excellent service.
+Privacy and security are the two most important elements you need to check when choosing a VPN, but VPN speed is also crucial.

 VPNs generally slow down your Internet connection as they route your data through a secure server located in a different region and encrypt your traffic.

 The best VPN service providers, however, affect your connection speed very little, enabling you to still enjoy consistent, fast connections.

 This article explains what VPN speed is, what are the factors that influence performance while connected to VPN, shows how to test your VPN speed, and recommends several VPN services that are great in terms of VPN speed.